1242035/spree/guides/src/content/developer/core/payments.md

 * `void`: The payment should not be counted against the order
 * `completed`: The payment is completed.
 Only payments in this state count against the order total

-The state transition for these is handled by the processing code within Spree; however, you are able to call the event methods yourself to reach these states.
+The state transition for these is handled by the processing code within Viauco; however, you are able to call the event methods yourself to reach these states.
 The event methods are:

 * `started_processing`
 * `failure`